SoftUni-Internal/interactive-content/EN/03-Exception-Handling/01-What-Are-Exceptions.md

 # The Throwable Class

-The superclass of all errors and exceptions in the Java language is the **throwable class**.
+The super class of all errors and exceptions in Java is the **throwable class**.

-Only objects that are instances of this class (or one of its subclasses) are thrown by the Java Virtual Machine.
+Only objects that are instances of this class (or one of its sub-classes) are "thrown" by the Java Virtual Machine.

-The **Throwable** class is a base for all exceptions in JVM.
+The **Throwable** class is a base for all exceptions in the JVM (Java Virtual Machine).

-A throwable contains a snapshot of the execution stack of its thread at the time it was created.
+A "throwable" contains a snapshot of the execution stack of its thread at the time it was created.

-It can also contain a message string that gives more information about the error.
+It can also contain a message that gives more information about the error.

 [/slide]